The three-point Pick-Nevanlinna interpolation problem on the polydisc: Some results about rational inner functions on

 \section{Some results about rational inner functions on $\D^n$}

-In this section, we shall present a few results concerning the rational inner functions on the polydisc $\mathbb{D}^n,$ which will rely on the properties of the polynomial ring $\C[z_1,\dots, z_n].$ We shall make use of the notation introduced prior to Theorem~\ref{T:mainThm}.
-These notations help us to present the following important discussion about rational inner functions on $\D^n.$
+In this section, we shall present a couple of results about rational inner functions on the polydisc $\mathbb{D}^n.$ We shall make use of the notation introduced prior to Theorem~\ref{T:mainThm}.
+These notations help us present the following discussion about rational inner functions on $\D^n.$

 \begin{fact} An {\em inner function} on $\D^n$ is a function $f\in H^{\infty}(\D^n)$ such that $\lim_{r\to 1^{-}}|f(rw)|=1$ for almost every $w\in\mathbb{T}^n.$ A {\em rational inner function} on $\D^n$ is an inner function that is rational.
 It is elementary to see that, given a polynomial $Q\in\C[z_1,\dots,z_n],$ any function of the form